-The chief central bankers of Germany and the Netherlands criticized the European Central Bank’s “quantitative easing” policy this week, expressing both countries’ concern that “easy money” will discourage less competitive euro states from enacting liberal economic reforms.
+The chief central bankers of Germany and the Netherlands have criticized the European Central Bank’s “quantitative easing” policy, voicing concern that “easy money” will discourage less competitive euro states from enacting liberal economic reforms.

-The Financial Times reports that Jens Weidmann, head of the Bundesbank, cautioned that cheap government financing could convince politicians in France and Italy that further reforms are unnecessary.
+The Financial Times reports that Jens Weidmann, head of the Bundesbank, has cautioned that cheap government financing could convince politicians in France and Italy that further reforms are unnecessary:

 If the member states get used to such financing conditions, it could lead to a lessening of their motivation for further consolidation or reform measures.

-Weidmann’s warning came only days after European Central Bank chief Mario Draghi launched a €1.1 trillion bond-buying scheme designed to boost growth and stave off the prospect of deflation.
+Weidmann’s warning came only days after the ECB’s Mario Draghi launched a €1.1 trillion bond-buying scheme designed to boost growth and stave off the prospect of deflation.

-Inflation has been below the Frankfurt bank’s 2 percent target since the European sovereign debt crisis began in 2008.
+Inflation has been below the 2-percent target since the European sovereign debt crisis began in 2008.

-Klaas Knot, president of De Nederlandsche Bank, was even more explicit, warning that “there will be no market discipline or very little market discipline” on governments that continue to spend more than they raise in revenue.
+Weidmann’s Dutch counterpart, Klaas Knot, was more explicit, warning “there will be no market discipline or very little market discipline” on governments that continue to spend more than they raise in revenue:

 This means that budgetary rules have become even more important to safeguard discipline in government budgeting.

-Yet earlier this month, the European Commission gave Belgium, France and Italy reprieve from the bloc’s budget rules, allowing them to post deficits in excess of the 3 percent treaty limit — provided they do reforms.
+Yet earlier this month, the European Commission gave Belgium, France and Italy reprieve from the bloc’s budget rules, allowing them to post deficits in excess of the 3-percent treaty limit — provided they reform.

-France did introduce liberalizations last month that allow businesses to operate on more Sundays, shorten labor arbitration procedures and open up protected professions such as pharmacists and notaries.
-However, corporate taxes and the cost of doing business remain higher in France than in northern countries.
+France did introduce liberalizations last month, but corporate taxes and the cost of doing business remain higher in the country than in most.

 Dutch and German media were critical when Draghi first announced the quantitative easing program in January.

-De Telegraaf, the Netherlands’ biggest newspaper, praised Knot at the time for joining his counterparts from Austria, Germany and Estonia in voting against the program.
+De Telegraaf, the Netherlands’ largest newspaper, praised Knot at the time for joining his counterparts from Austria, Germany and Estonia in voting against the program.

 Unlike Draghi, the Germans — still haunted by the experience of hyperinflation in the 1920s — do not see falling prices as a problem.
 Weidmann argued it was only a “temporary” phenomenon.
 It would have been better to see it out the fall in oil prices, he said.